clj-commons/claypoole/README.md

 * We should be able to share a threadpool between multiple `pmap`s to control the amount of simultaneous work we're doing.
-* We would like it to be streaming rather than lazy, so we can start it going and expect it to work in the background without using `doall`.
+* We would like it to be streaming rather than lazy, so we can start it going and expect it to work in the background without explicitly consuming the results.
 * We would like to be able to do an unordered `pmap`, so that we can start handling the first response as fast as possible.